 South San Diego Bay is home to 1,900 acres of eelgrass an extremely important habitat which could be overgrown and displaced by Caulerpa prolifera without aggressive action.
-Any spread of Caulerpa into the south bay eelgrass beds, if left untreated, has the potential to impact the bay's 70 fish species and 60-80 threatened green sea turtles which reside in or forage on eelgrass.
-Caulerpa impacts to eelgrass could cause the loss of the main food source for the bays turtles and fish by eliminating fish protection from predators along with their food source.
-Eelgrass is also vital due to its ability to absorb carbon which helps offset greenhouse gas emissions and eelgrass also improves water quality by filtering sediment reducing the spread of turbidity and possible contaminants.
+Any spread of Caulerpa prolifera into the south bay eelgrass beds, if left untreated, has the potential to impact the bay's 70 fish species and 60-80 threatened green sea turtles which reside in or forage on eelgrass.
+Caulerpa impacts to eelgrass could cause the loss of the main food source for the bays turtles.
+Impacts to fish include the elimination of hiding places from vredators along with their food source.
+Eelgrass is also vital due to its ability to absorb carbon which offsets greenhouse gas emissions and eelgrass also improves water quality by filtering sediment, reducing turbidity and removing possible contaminants.